Video Created by JOEL CAMERON - Transcribed by TOM BOWSER

 You often do NOT need much of the Hi-hat microphone in the mix.
 You can often get the amount of Hi-hat you need from the overhead microphones.
 However, in denser mixes you may need to use the Hi-hat microphone to give the hi-hat definition in the mix.

-If the Hi-hat mic is positioned to high when it was recorded to "let it breath" you can get a lot of snare leakage into the hi-hat mic.
-If you then use the hi-hat mic/track high in the mix you tend to get a phasy snare response that's fighting the close mic on the snare.
+If the Hi-hat mic is positioned too high when it was recorded to "let it breath" you can get a lot of snare leakage/bleed into the hi-hat mic.
+If you then use the hi-hat mic/track high in the mix you tend to get a phasy/blurry snare response that's fighting the close mic on the snare.

 The goal of the following section is to reduce the amount of snare sound present in the hi hat track.

-• Choose the word "bus" then choose any unused MONO bus.
+Hover your mouse over the word "bus" then left click on any unused MONO bus, for example, Bus 9 (Mono).
 You know a bus is not being used when the numbers (or name) that identify it are colored white.
 Yellow indicates the bus is being used.

-2. Rename the bus and call it "TOP SNARE SEND" To rename the bus right click on the bus button and choose "Rename…".
+Rename the bus to "TOP SNARE SEND".
+To rename the bus right click on the bus button then left click on "Rename…".

-3. Insert a Pro Tools Compressor/Limiter Dyn 3 on the hi hat channel.
+Insert a Pro Tools Dyn 3 Compressor/Limiter (mono) on the hi hat track.

-4. Enable the side chain of the compressor on the hi hat by clicking on the small key in the SIDE-CHAIN section of the compressor.
+Enable the side chain of the compressor on the hi hat track by left clicking on the small key in the SIDE-CHAIN section of the compressor.
 The small key will turn blue when the side chain is enabled.
+See the image after step 9.

-6. Use a fast attack (10.0 us or so) to catch/bite off the front of the transient of the snare in the hi hat microphone/track.
+Set the compressor's attack to 10.0 us or so (turn the attack knob full counter clockwise) to catch/bite off the front of the transient of the snare in the hi hat microphone/track.

-7. Use a fast release (26.6ms or so) You want the compressor to release so fast you don't notice the snare drum was compressed.
+Set the compressor's release to 26ms or so.
+You want the compressor to release so fast you don't notice the snare drum was compressed.
 A fast release will also allow the hi hat through.

-9. Adjust the compressor for about 6 to up to 18dB of gain reduction.
+Adjust the THRESH (threshold) of the compressor until you see about 6 to up to 18dB of gain reduction.
 When used in heavy rock where you may need to bring up the hi hat to enable it to cut/be more present in the mix.

 EQ:

-1. Insert the Pro Tools EQ 3 4-band or EQ 3 7-band in the hi-hat track AFTER the compressor.
+Insert the Pro Tools EQ 3 7-band in the hi-hat track AFTER the compressor.

-2. Disable the LF (low frequency) and LMF (low, mid frequency) and MF (mid frequency) bands of the EQ.
+Disable the LF (low frequency), LMF (low, mid frequency), MF (mid frequency) and HF (high frequency) bands of the EQ.
 Left click on the "IN" button to enable or disable a band.
 A band is enabled when the "IN" button is blue.

-4. Cut and sweep with the high mid filter (HMF) to reduce the level in this frequency range if the hi hat sounds tiny or harsh (often a problem that results from using cheaper solid state microphones).
+Cut using the high mid filter (HMF) to reduce the level in this frequency range if the hi-hat sounds tinny or harsh (often a problem that results from using cheaper solid state microphones).
+You may want to sweep (turn the FREQuency knob from left to right then right to left) and listen to find the frequency range you want to reduce.
+In the video Joel reduces by -2.7 dB at 12.62 KHz.
+You want to use what works on your hi-hat track.

 Bypass the EQ and listen then re-enable the EQ to verify the difference in the hi-hat track both with and without the EQ.

-NOTE: The low end can cause phasiness or a blurred snare drum image.
+The low end can cause phasiness or a blurred snare drum image.
 Use subtractive EQ.
-Sweep from low to high until you hear the low end disappear (from around 500 to 700 Hz), The sound of the high hat should remain unchanged in the mix.
+Sweep from low to high until you hear the low end disappear (from around 450 - 750 Hz), The sound of the high hat should remain unchanged in the mix.

 Reducing the low end also gives you a little more headroom if you need to push the faders up to achieve a louder sounding mix before you reach for compression.